Search

 Special Initiative as part of the Partnering in Business with Germany programme to help strengthen the economy of Ukraine

-Funded by Germany’s Federal Ministry for Economic Affairs and Energy (BMWE), this Special Initiative for Ukraine by the Partnering in Business with Germany programme is an instrument for foreign economic development by Germany.
+Funded by Germany’s Federal Ministry for Economic Affairs and Energy (BMWE), this Special Initiative for Ukraine by the Partnering in Business with Germany programme was an instrument for foreign economic development by Germany.
 BMWE has charged GIZ, a German service provider in the field of international cooperation for sustainable development and international education work, with implementing the Partnering in Business with Germany programme and its Special Initiative for Ukraine.

 ©GIZ/Björn Hickmann